 Brian Corman is an Associate at Cohen Milstein and a member of the Civil Rights & Employment practice group.
-Mr. Corman’s practice focuses on litigating civil rights, employment discrimination, and wage and hours cases.
+Mr. Corman’s practice focuses on litigating federal fair housing and employment class actions, as well as wage and hour cases under the federal Fair Labor Standards Act (FLSA).

-Prior to joining Cohen Milstein in 2015, Mr. Corman was an Associate in the Litigation group at a top-tier defendants’ firm, where he focused on Foreign Corrupt Practices Act internal investigations for Fortune 500 clients, as well as pro bono cases in federal district court and before the Supreme Court.
+Prior to joining Cohen Milstein in 2015, Mr. Corman was a Litigation Associate at a top-tier defense firm.
+There, he focused on Foreign Corrupt Practices Act internal investigations for Fortune 500 clients, as well as pro bono cases in federal district court and before the Supreme Court.

 Following law school, Mr. Corman clerked for the Honorable Harry Pregerson of the Ninth Circuit Court of Appeals.
 He then participated in a D.C.
 Bar Association Pro Bono Fellowship at the Lawyers’ Committee for Civil Rights Under Law, working on education, voting rights and fair housing cases.